JanBeh/neumond/README.md

   * **`h:read(maxlen, terminator)`** waits repeatedly until `maxlen` bytes could be read, a `terminator` byte was read, EOF occurred, or an I/O error occurred (whichever happens first).
 If all bytes or some bytes followed by EOF could be read, it returns a string containing the read data.
+If EOF occurred before any bytes could be read, returns the empty string (`""`).
+    Returns `nil` and an error message in case of an I/O error.
 This method may read more bytes than requested and/or read beyond the terminator byte and will then buffer that data for the next invocation of the `read` method.

   * **`h:read_unbuffered(maxlen)`** waits until some data is available for reading or an I/O error occurred.
 It then reads a maximum number of `maxlen` bytes.
 The return value may be shorter than `maxlen` even if there was no EOF.
+However, the empty string (`""`) is only returned on EOF and if no bytes could be read before the EOF occured.
+Returns `nil` and an error message in case of an I/O error.

+  * **`h:read_nonblocking(maxlen)`** acts like `h:read_unbuffered(maxlen)` but
+    returns immediately with an empty string if no data is available.
+To avoid ambiguities, EOF is indicated by returning `false` (and an error message).
+    I/O errors are indicated by `nil` and an error message.

   * **`h:write(data)`** waits repeatedly until all `data` could be stored in a buffer and/or written out.
+Returns `true` on success, `false` and an error message in case of a disconnected receiver (broken pipe), and `nil` and an error message in case of other I/O errors.

   * **`h:flush(data)`** waits repeatedly until all buffered data and the optionally passed `data` could be written out.
+Returns `true` on success, `false` and an error message in case of a disconnected receiver (broken pipe), and `nil` and an error message in case of other I/O errors.

   * **`h:shutdown()`** closes the sending part but not the receiving part of a connection.
 This function returns immediately and may discard any